fadhiilrachman/weekbyweek-blockchain/README.md

 # Blockchain

 Week by Week lessons become a Blockchain Developer.

-You can contribute too!
+_psst. you can contribute too!_

 ## Goals
 - [x] ERC-20 Contract Walkthrough